Fundamentals of Starting a Business in Singapore for Foreigners

 Owning a company in Singapore is much easier compared to many countries that are considered as business hubs, even for foreigners.
 It takes only one day to complete the proper requirements and submit the application.
 Many companies in Singapore even offer online systems for incorporation where you can submit your application via the internet.
 Still, while starting a business in Singapore, you must of course determine your goals and plans to achieve them with your business – this is true for both foreigners and locals.

-1) Business Plan (Mentally and in Papers)
+1) Create a Business Plan (mentally and on paper)

-2) Determining the Business Structure
+2) Determine the Business Structure

-3) Selecting a Business name
+3) Select a Business name

-4) Local Address
+4) Register for a Local Address

-5) Inquiring Business Licenses
+5) Acquire Business Licenses

-6) Solving the Visa Situation
+6) Solve the Visa Situation